Maximizing customer experience in the omnichannel era

 “Dale Carnegie said “Dealing with people is probably the biggest problem you face, especially if you are in business.
 Yes, and that is also true if you are a housewife, architect or engineer.”

 Each new customer interaction should be entirely fresh and new for you.
 I used to imagine an actual reset button that I would press after something frustrated me.
 Shed any frustration before you interact with the next customer with a few deep breaths.
 Then, visualize the amazing potential of your new opportunity to interact with your next customer.”

 “Open text questions allow you to collect open-ended responses from your respondents.
 You can gain more detail about your customer’s experiences and you might uncover new insights you didn’t expect.”

 “Agents who have been carefully hired and properly trained then need the authority to handle customer issues before they need escalation.
 No customer really wants to have to ask to speak to a supervisor they want to be talking to someone who can solve the problem in the first place.
 Giving your reps the power to make their own decisions makes your customers happy, and it also keeps your reps happy, reducing agent turnover.
 More operational cost savings!”

 While there’s no one solution for improving customer satisfaction levels, the key is to develop a customer-centric mindset that will help inform decisions and company direction.
+Staying up to date with call center best practices is also something to keep in mind.
 The above list of recommended tactics from a wide variety of sources represents only the beginning – the possibilities are endless.

 To help you learn more about customer satisfaction and what you can do to increase customer satisfaction at your company, check out the following resources: